Lockdown Easing Resources Update

 Domestic Violence and Abuse

-Although Coronavirus does not cause domestic violence and abuse there are concerns that the isolation situation may make it harder for victims to reach out and access support.
-Below are some of the Devon based organisations working hard within the sector throughout the pandemic.
+Although Coronavirus does not cause domestic violence and abuse there are concerns that isolation may make it harder for victims to reach out and access support.
+Below are some of the Devon based organisations working hard within the sector throughout the pandemic and as we start to return to our normal routines.

 - Stop Abuse for Everyone (SAFE)